-2. Connect the transducer cable to the transducer port on the control head.
+2. Connect the transducer cable connector to the sonar port on the control head or black box sonar (depending on your system configuration).
 See your control head installation guide for details.

 The ports are labeled and the connectors are keyed to prevent incorrect installation, so do not force the connector into the wrong port.